My take on writing rebuttals.

 One more thing: it is easy to overlook that when you add something to an already full-length paper, your paper may go over the page limit.
 For this reason, in addition to describing what you want to add, reviewers will respond well to a clear plan of what you will remove to make space for the new content, and why the paper will still work.
 It shows that you are not just blindly trying to please your reviewers, but that you are thinking realistically about your paper.

-Also, be sure to thank the reviewers (but not too much; don’t be creepy), and also to acknowledge good remarks.
-This lets them know you respect their feedback.
+Also, be sure to thank the reviewers (but don’t be creepy), and also to acknowledge good remarks.

 Writing a rebuttal is often about getting into the head of the reviewers and to give them a feeling of your work being a worthwhile contribution.
 This will not work if you use defeatist language.
 Use powerful and positive language that suggests that there are no major problems with your work, and that the points that reviewers raise require only minor clarifications.
 More specifically, do not use words like “flaw”, “problem”, “mistake”, “unoriginal”, “incremental”, and so on.
 Instead, use “weakness”, “issue”, “mishap”, “limited”, “extending existing work”, and so on.
 This may sound like a joke, or even underhanded, but it is important.
 The tone of your rebuttal is vital in getting your reviewers to think positively about your paper.